Full-time permanent contract

 Full-Time: 34 hours per week, Monday to Friday

 Salary range: £23,825 - £27,074 per annum inclusive of London Allowance

 The Royal Academy of Music is a stimulating and friendly environment with a diverse mix of students and staff from over 50 countries.
 Based in central London adjacent to Regent’s Park, we have been training musicians to the highest professional standards since our foundation in 1822.
 Many of the world’s leading musicians and performers studied with us and we are firmly focussed on developing tomorrow’s musical leaders in a number of disciplines including classical, jazz, and musical theatre.

-Interviews are expected to be held on the week commencing 26 April 2021 online via Microsoft Teams.
+Interviews are expected to be held on Microsoft Teams on week commencing 17 May 2021.

 Enquiries or applications from recruitment agencies will not be accepted.